extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 (play-note (now) drums *gm-closed-hi-hat* 80 44100)
 ~~~~

 Cool, seems to work fine.
-For a tutorial on how to generate beats and
+For a tutorial on how to generate beats and drum
-drum patterns, check out <span role="doc">note-level-music</span>.
+patterns, check out [note-level music]({{site.baseurl}}{% link
+_docs/guides/note-level-music.md %}).

+## Doing cool things with samplers {#doing-cool-things-with-samplers}

+There are lots of possibilities at this stage.
+If you're interested in
+seeing how to make vaguely 'conventional' musical material, then <span
+role="doc">note-level-music</span> is a good place to start.
+And I'm
+sure you can think of lots of other possibilities—go nuts :)
 ## Creating a piano sampler {#creating-a-piano-sampler}

 Ok, drums are loaded, let's add one more sampler---this time a `piano`.